Tree First Aid After a Storm

 5. Resist the urge to over-prune.

 Don't worry if the tree's appearance isn't perfect.
 With branches gone, your trees may look unbalanced or naked.
-You'll be surprised at how fast they will heal, grow new foliage, and return to their natural beauty.
+You'll be surprised at how fast they heal, grow new foliage, and return to their natural beauty.

 6. Don't top your trees!